dhruv1972/Assignment-Cumulative/README.md

 * **List Teachers:** Displays a list of all teachers with their ID and full name.
 Includes an optional search functionality to filter teachers by first name, last name, full name, hire date, or salary.
 * **Show Teacher Details:** Displays detailed information for a specific teacher, including their ID, employee number, full name, hire date, and salary.
+* **Add Teacher:** Adds a new teacher to the database via a POST request.
+Supports both traditional form submission and AJAX.
+* **Delete Teacher:** Deletes an existing teacher from the database based on their ID via a POST request (now supports AJAX).

 ## Technologies Used